f5devcentral/f5-agility-labs-nginx/docs/class12/module1/module1.rst

 Module 1 - Container and Kubernetes Overview
 ############################################

-In this module, we will cover lab components and access.
+In this module, we will cover lab access, container and Kubernetes components.

-Estimated completion time: X minutes
+Estimated completion time: 30 minutes